justinpombrio/synless/readme.md

 Code is normally saved as, and edited as, text.
 Why is that?

 Text is a _wildly_ successful format.
-If you look at any domain in computing you'll see text everywhere.
-Data representation?
+If you look at any domain in computing you'll see text everywhere:

+- Data representation?
 CSV, JSON, and XML are all built on top of text.
-The internet?
+- The internet?
 Html, urls, and email.
-Operating systems?
-The Unix philosophy says proclaims: "Write programs to handle text streams, because that is a universal interface (Doug McIlroy)."
-And so it's no surprise that programming languages too almost always have a textual syntax.
+- Operating systems?
+The Unix Philosophy proclaims: "Write programs to handle text streams, because that is a universal interface (Doug McIlroy)."

+And so it's no surprise that programming languages almost always have a textual syntax.

-You will notice something in common with all of these examples: they are not _plain_ text.
+You will notice something in common with all of these examples, though: they are not _plain_ text.
 Instead, each of them (and the syntax of almost every programming language) is a specific format built _on top of_ text.
 In fact, it often makes sense to talk about a language